 In the Rough — A Success Story from Sierra Leone

 People in Sierra Leone are getting their lives back, thanks to medicines provided through END in Africa that treat neglected tropical diseases (NTDs).
-Check out the amazing work that our partners at Helen Keller International and USAID are doing to control one of the seven most common NTDs — schistosomiasis — in a diamond-mining province known as Kono District.
+Check out the amazing work that END in Africa subgrantee Helen Keller International is doing to control one of the seven most common NTDs — schistosomiasis — in a diamond-mining province known as Kono District.

 Filming by Mo Scarpelli on behalf of the Global Network for Neglected Tropical Diseases’ END7 campaign.